Easter in Corfu: The breaking of the "Botides" (First Resurrection)

-At 11:00 a.m., marking the First Resurrection, the church bells ring joyfully across the city, and residents throw “Botides”—large clay jugs filled with water, decorated with red ribbons—out of their windows onto the streets below.
-The windows are adorned with red cloths.
+At 11:00 a.m., with the signal of the First Resurrection, the church bells ring joyfully across the city, and residents throw the botides out of their windows or balconies.
+The botides are clay jugs, filled with water, with a narrow neck and two handles on the side, tied with red ribbons.
+The windows are adorned with a red cloth.
+The breaking of the jugs symbolizes the removal of bad luck, which is why to this day locals and visitors take the pieces home.